-Table 3: results from the PCR tests for herpesvirus (TeHV) and mycoplasma (Mycoplasma) infections (N=457 free-ranging tortoises) in the 18 sites sampled.
+Table 3: Results from the PCR tests for herpesvirus (TeHV) and mycoplasma (Mycoplasma) infections of free-ranging tortoises in the 18 sites sampled.
 Each site hosts a free-ranging population of WHT and often exotic tortoises.
 Other stands for tortoises opportunistically sampled in various locations.
 Numbers of individuals sampled and tested positive in each site are provided (n, +).
 The percentage of positive tests is indicated into brackets.